 • Unconditional—Call Forward Always (CFA) service, Group night forwarding

-• NoAnswer—The party was not available to take the call.
+• NoAnswer—The party wasn’t available to take the call.
 CF/busy or Voicemail/busy

-• Deflection—Indication that a call was redirected.
-Possible causes could be Blind transfer, Auto attendant transfer, Transfer out of a Call center etc.
+• Deflection—Indication that a call is redirected.
+Possible causes are Blind transfer, Auto attendant transfer, Transfer out of a Call center and so on.

 • TimeOfDay—Call scheduled period of automated redirection.
 CF/Selective, Group night forwarding